zowe/docs-site/docs/troubleshoot/troubleshooting.md

 # Troubleshooting

-To isolate and resolve Zowe problems, you can use the troubleshooting and support information in this section.
+To isolate and resolve Zowe&trade; problems, you can use the troubleshooting and support information in this section.

 **Topics**
 - [Troubleshooting API Mediation Layer](troubleshoot-apiml.md)